nootkan/classic-press-formspammertrap-plugin/README.txt

 == Advanced Configuration ==

 **For Advanced Users:**

+**🆕 Submissions Management:**
+The submissions system is designed for security and performance:
+* All form data is stored with proper validation and sanitization
+* Database queries use WordPress prepared statements for security
+* Admin interface includes nonce verification for all actions
+* Bulk operations are optimized for handling large datasets
+* Search functionality uses efficient database indexing

 **Maximum Security Setup:**
 For highest security, consider moving the upload folder outside your web root directory: